SherG/cool-iron/blog/seo-set-forget.md

 tags: ['seo']
 ---

-I ocassionally meet small business owners who believe that SEO is like a Hamilton Beach crock pot: you can just "set it and forget it."
+Is SEO like a Hamilton Beach crock pot?
+Can you just "set it and forget it."

 Sorry friend, but SEO doesn't work that way.

 You can think of SEO as similar to the stock market.
 It involves a complex environment with billions of participants and factors, and daily fluctuations.
 Competition is fierce.
 This is why SEO requires fastidious, regular action on your part.